Your Guide to Cardiac Catheterization

 Frequently Asked Questions

-Prepare by fasting for 6-8 hours before the procedure, following specific instructions about adjusting or stopping medications, especially blood thinners, and arranging for someone to drive you home afterwards.
-Bring a list of your current medications, personal ID, and insurance information to the surgery center.
+Prepare by fasting for 8 hours before the procedure, following specific instructions about adjusting or stopping medications, especially blood thinners, and arranging for someone to drive you home afterwards.
+Bring a list of your current medications, personal ID, and medical insurance information to the procedure center.

 You will be awake but sedated to keep you relaxed.
 The area where the catheter will be inserted is numbed.
 You might feel pressure but should not experience significant pain.
 The procedure typically lasts between 30 minutes to a few hours, depending on if any interventions are performed.

-Post-procedure, you'll be monitored in a recovery area for a few hours to ensure there's no bleeding or other immediate complications.
+Post-procedure, you will be monitored in a recovery area for a few hours to ensure there is no bleeding or other immediate complications.
 Recovery times vary; you may need to avoid strenuous activity for a short period.
-Follow your doctor’s instructions on wound care and medication.
+Follow your physician’s instructions on wound care and medication.

-Keep the site clean and dry, and follow your doctor's instructions on dressing changes or bathing.
-Watch for signs of infection, such as increased redness, swelling, or discharge, and report these to your doctor immediately.
+Keep the site clean and dry, and follow your physician's instructions on dressing changes or bathing.
+Watch for signs of infection, such as increased redness, swelling, or discharge, and report these to your physician immediately.

 Seek medical attention if you experience symptoms such as chest pain, shortness of breath, excessive bleeding or swelling at the insertion site, fever, or any signs of infection.
 These could indicate a complication from the procedure.

 Depending on the findings and any interventions performed during your Cardiac Catheterization, you may be prescribed new medications to manage your heart condition.
-It's essential to follow your healthcare provider's instructions regarding any changes to your medication regimen.
+It is essential to follow your healthcare provider's instructions regarding any changes to your medication regimen.

 You can usually eat and drink shortly after the procedure, but your healthcare team will give you specific instructions based on your condition and the details of your procedure.